RedCraftGH/RedSkyBlock/README.md

 # RedSkyBlock
 RedSkyBlock aims to be a feature rich, user-friendly SkyBlock plugin.
 RedSkyBlock includes many useful, built-in features that can be edited in the config.yml and with the use of some commands in-game.

+# Discord
+Join the [Red Development](https://discord.gg/8s2sbvr) Discord for support and more.

 # Installation and Support
 Installing this plugin on your server is super easy to do!
 Just download the RedSkyBlock.phar file from poggit and plop it into your server's plugins folder.